retrocomputacion/retrobbs/readme.md

 After a successful login or directly after choosing guest access, the supported files in the subdirectory `[bbsfiles]/intro` will be shown/played in alphabetical order.

 Starting in v0.50 an example _TML_ script is placed at the end of the `[bbsfiles]/intro` sequence.
-This script will greet a logged in user and show the amount of unread public and private messages if any.
+This script will greet a logged-in user and show the amount of unread public and private messages if any.

 ---
 # 6.2 SID SongLength
 Currently, the SID streaming routines are only accessed from the `AUDIOLIBRARY` and `SLIDESHOW` internal functions.
-These functions will set the songlength by searching for the `.ssl` files corresponding the `.sid` files found, defaulting to 3 minutes when not found.<br>
+These functions will set the song length by searching for the `.ssl` files corresponding the `.sid` files found, defaulting to 3 minutes when not found.<br>
 The `.ssl` format is used by the songlength files part of the *High Voltage SID Collection* (http://hvsc.c64.com). *HVSC* uses a `SONGLENGTHS` subdirectory to store the `.ssl` files, *RetroBBS* can also read these files in the same directory where the `.sid` files are located.

 ---